SaintDrage/reveally/README.md

 * Install the chef cookbooks: `librarian-chef install`
 * Build the VM: `vagrant up`
 * Login to the VM: `vagrant ssh`
-* Provect is located at /vagrant folder: `cd /vagrant`.
+* Project is located at /vagrant folder: `cd /vagrant`.

 When you are done, exit the VM and run the following command to suspend it until later: `vagrant suspend`